itsteddyyo/strategy-pack/README.md

 ## Credits

 Thanks to everyone working on Home Assistant and the everyone in the community.
-Without your Documentation, Code and Forum Posts i wouldn`t have even thought about this.
+Without your documentation, code, and forum posts, I wouldn't have even thought about this.

 The design is heavily inspired by [Dwains Dashboard][dwainsDashboard], as that the first more advanced dashboard i used because the design and auto-population really hit a nerve with me.
 I wanna thank Dwain for his great work.
 His Dashboard is more User-friendly and works without any yaml-Knowledge so it is absolutely a better fit for many Users.
 Give it a try!